 Based on the G100, the Gulfstream G150 was first announced in September 2002 and initial sales & deliveries began in the 3rd quarter of 2006.
 At the time, it was the first true mid-sized Gulfstream in their family of aircraft, with over 120 manufactured and available in the market in 2016.

+In 2006, after approximately 22 years.
+The production of the G100 was halted/limited and replaced when the company presented the G150 aircraft.
 Improvements include a wider and longer cabin, uprated engines, updated avionics, increase in maximum takeoff and a revised nose to name a few.

 While being powered by two fuel efficient Honeywell TFE731-40AR-200G engines.
 They each produce 4,420 pounds-force of thrust using 192 gallons per hour (GPH).
-Overall the G150 can reach a top speed of Mach 0.85.
+Overall the G150 can reach a maximum cruise speed of Mach 0.85.
 Although, has a long-range cruise speed of 2,700 nautical miles at Mach 0.75 when carrying 4 passengers nonstop.
 Its maximum range is 3,130 nautical miles (5,797 km) and can transport passengers from London to Moscow or New York to Los Angeles nonstop.